realworldocaml/book/en/prologue.md

 much easier via a package management tool known as OPAM.
-We'll explain more about OPAM as the book unfolds, but it forms the basis of the Platform, which is a set of tools and libraries that, along with the OCaml compiler, let you build realistic applications quickly and effectively.
+We'll explain more about OPAM as the book unfolds, but it forms the basis of the Platform, which is a set of tools and libraries that, along with the OCaml compiler, let you build real-world applications quickly and effectively.

 We'll also use OPAM for installing the `utop` command-line interface.